mikhailiuk/mikhailiuk.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an AI Scientist at the KIRIN AI team, Huawei, Cambridge.
+I am an AI Team Lead at the KIRIN AI team, Huawei, Cambridge.
 My main focus within the team are Computer Vision and Video and Image Processing algorithms.

 Before joining Huawei, I was a Research assisstant and a PhD student at the Rainbow group, Department of Computer Science, University of Cambridge, under the supervision of <a href="http://www.cl.cam.ac.uk/~rkm38/">Dr. Rafal Mantiuk</a>.
 There my research was focused on applications of Machine Learning to a problem of efficient data collection and modeling human visual system.